jarviscanada/jarvis_data_eng_CatalinaGalan/springboot/README.md

 ## Overview

+The Trading App is a PoC (proof of concept) project for a trading platform.
+The MVP is a REST API with microservices architecture and Springboot framework.
+The project focuses on features rather than performance and security.

-The Trading App is designed for managing traders, their accounts and portfolios; executing market orders for those clients; and fetching real world quote information from the Alpha Vantage Api to build the Daily List.
+The application allows users to manage clients (traders) and their accounts, monitor portfolio performance and trade securities.
+It uses real world quote information from the Alpha Vantage Api.

-The app can be used with the help of open.ai's Swagger UI.

 ## Technologies